 MAP can fund up to 30% of the total project expenses, but grants are generally closer to 25%.
 Project grants range from $10,000 – $45,000.

 Who should be the primary contact for the grant application process?

-This person may be an artistic/executive director, development, or other authorized staff member of the applicant organization, or an independent artist.
+This person may be an independent artist or an artistic/executive director, development staff member, or other authorized staff member of the applicant organization.

 The primary contact must be the most informed about MAP’s application process, collect all the required materials, submit the application, and manage all subsequent communications with MAP staff.

 Can the primary contact have an existing Submittable account (MAP’s online application portal)?

 How does the primary contact create a new account in Submittable?

 A new Submittable account may be created any time here.
 Emails may be used only once to create a Submittable account.
 MAP staff will remove multiple applications for the same project.
 Please be sure that project’s creative team does not initiate more than one application.

 MAP requires that a United States-based nonprofit organization is affiliated with the project, and is able to receive and distribute the grant.
 This entity (“applicant organization”) may be a producing, presenting, fiscal sponsor or community partner organization.